OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 EDA involved exploring the Nobel Prize data to answer key questions, such as:

-1. What has been the most commonly awarded gender and birth country up to date?
+1. Which has been the most commonly awarded gender and top birth country up to date?
 2. What has been the proportion of US-born winners per decade?
 3. What has been the proportion of female laureates per decade and category?
 4. Who was the first woman to receive a Nobel Prize, and in what category?